ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 Split screen is out of scope for now.
 You can accomplish the equivalent of what you could do in VisiCalc using multiple browser windows and the OS windowing system.
 It is possible that a tiling manager similar to how i3 works could be implemented as part of the roadmap or after all spreadsheet functionality is done.

-The repeating label was used to mkae horizontal lines and decorations, but eventually Cinque will get borders for cells so this funcionality would become redundant, so it is out of scope.
+The repeating label was used to make horizontal lines and decorations, but eventually Cinque will get borders for cells so this functionality would become redundant, so it is out of scope.

 ### Features

-- **Moving the cursor:** use the arrow symbols to change the active cell to be an adjavent cell
+- **Moving the cursor:** use the arrow symbols to change the active cell to be an adjacent cell
 - **Go to: Coordinate:** when the use types > followed by the coordinates of a cell AM205 followed by the Enter key, the chosen cell becomes the active cell and the visible grid is updated to contain the newly active cell
 - **Label Entry:** type a single quotation mark (") to indicate that you are inputting a label into a cell
 - **Value Entry:** type pound (#) to indicate that you are inputting a numeric value
-- **Arethmetic:** simple math using operators for addition, subtraction, division, multiplication, and division
+- **Arithmetic:** simple math using operators for addition, subtraction, division, multiplication, and division
-- **Calculator Mode:** typing a bang (!) after an arethmetic expression replaces the expression with the calculated value.
+- **Calculator Mode:** typing a bang (!) after an arithmetic expression replaces the expression with the calculated value.
 Typing (3 / 4) + 2 ! would replace the expression with 2.75
 - **Value Reference:** typing pound (#) after a cell reference in a formula will replace the cell coordinate with the actual value of the cell typing + followed by a cell reference (H14) followed by # and the cell will be set to the value of the cell reference
 - **Delete Cell**